cmizzi/p1ngouin.com/content/posts/active-and-passive-ftp-with-docker.md

 ---
-date        : 2019-12-01T18:30:20+01:00
+title: Active and passive FTP with Docker
-title       : Active and passive FTP with Docker description : FTPs are already boring enough to set up when you're behind a firewall.
+description: FTPs are already boring enough to set up when you're behind a firewall.
 But when you try to set up a FTP with Docker, it's even more complicated.
 To do this, we will use ufw to configure the system firewall and proftpd to manage our FTP server.
 ---

 We will run a FTP server, behind a firewall using Docker.
 Cool, isn't it?